Mbed-TLS/TF-PSA-Crypto/docs/architecture/tf-psa-crypto-repository.md

 ## Comparison with the Mbed TLS cryptography library

-The PSA-Crypto library does not support all the cryptographic features that the Mbed TLS cryptographic library supports, the main area of discrepancy being the handling of the various formats of private and public asymmetric keys.
+The TF-PSA-Crypto library does not support all the cryptographic features that the Mbed TLS cryptographic library supports, the main area of discrepancy being the handling of the various formats of private and public asymmetric keys.

-To be more specific, the following Mbed TLS C modules can be potentially included in the Mbed TLS cryptography library but not in the PSA-Crypto one:
+To be more specific, the following Mbed TLS C modules can be potentially included in the Mbed TLS cryptography library but not in the TF-PSA-Crypto one:
 . nist_kw.c
 . pem.c
 . pkcs5.c